swiftlang/swift-evolution/proposals/0375-opening-existential-optional.md

 ## Source compatibility

 Generally speaking, opening an existential argument in one more case will make code that would have been rejected by the compiler (e.g., with an error like "`P` does not conform to `P`") into code that is accepted, because the existential is opened.
-This can change the behavior of overload resulting, in the same manner as was [discussed in SE-0352](https://github.com/apple/swift-evolution/blob/main/proposals/0352-implicit-open-existentials.md#source-compatibility).
+This can change the behavior of overload resolution, in the same manner as was [discussed in SE-0352](https://github.com/apple/swift-evolution/blob/main/proposals/0352-implicit-open-existentials.md#source-compatibility).
 Experience with SE-0352's integration into Swift 5.7 implies that the practical effect of these changes is quite small.

 ## Effect on ABI stability